Skip to content

 ylabel('Height (in)')

 …Notice the errorbar is a separate function from bar.
-Thus, we need to turn hold on to ensure that the error bar doesn't overwrite the bar.
+Thus, we need to call hold on to ensure that the error bar doesn't overwrite the bar.
 Also, errorbar requires at minimum three inputs: the grouping variable, the mean data (height of the bar), and the standard deviation (height of the error bar). bar only needs the grouping variable and the mean data.

 img-name